Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

           Normal Boolean modifier operation.

-Now, let's see what happens when the normal directions are mixed for one of the participants in the Boolean modifier operation.
+Now, let us see what happens when the normal directions are mixed for one of the participants in the Boolean modifier operation.
 The images below show face normals mixed, pointed to different directions and the resulting operation, you can see that the modifier has bad effects when applied, leaving faces opened: